-Located amidst hills and rivers, the temporary campus of IIM Sambalpur is functioning in a state of The art buildings at the Jyoti Vihar, Burla – the education hub comprising the Sambalpur University, and elite Medical and Engineering University.
-Specked in the picturesque settings and nestled in Barapahad (Twelve Hills), the temporary campus lies at one end of Hirakud Dam – the world’s longest earthen dam and is surrounded by mountains, verdant forests, and Debrigarh wildlife sanctuary making the town very picturesque and close to Nature.
-The natural beauty of the jungles, river bed, and dam itself would surely not let down the birdwatcher and animal lovers.
+Located amidst hills and rivers, the permanent campus of IIM Sambalpur is functioning in a newly built state-of-the-art buildings that reflects an eclectic mix of the traditional IKAT—a patterned textile-dyeing technique and a significant part of Sambalpur's history and culture - mapped onto the brick facade with remarkable elegance, and the modernity at Basantapur village on the outskirts of Sambalpur City. – the education hub comprising the Medical University (VIMSAR), Engineering University (VSSUT), Sambalpur University, GM University, Sainik School, and the elite College of Agriculture, OUAT, and CRPF, the Group Centre Sambalpur.
+Specked with euphoric mix, Maa Ghanteswari Temple is located 15 km west of IIM Sambalpur on the bank of river Mahanadi and in the vicinity of the Institute, the Hirakud Dam is located – the world’s longest earthen dam and is surrounded by mountains, verdant forests, and Debrigarh wildlife sanctuary making the town very picturesque and close to Nature.
+The natural beauty of the jungles, riverbed, and dam itself would surely not let down the birdwatchers and animal lovers.

-The campus is surrounded by a large number of big industries such as MCL, HINDALCO, Vedanta, TATA’S, NTPC, L&T, etc. which provide opportunities on real-life experiential learning for students of IIM Sambalpur.
+The campus is surrounded by a large number of big industries such as MCL, HINDALCO, Vedanta, TATA’S, NTPC, L&T, TRL Krosaki Refractories Ltd., JSW Group.
+The area has an abundance of cottage and small-scale industry catering to handloom textile, pottery & agriculture.
+This provides opportunities for real-life experiential learning for students of IIM Sambalpur.

 The wi-fi enabled campus houses, Academic building, the classrooms, hostels, and the auditorium.
 The library offers an extensive collection of physical and digital resources comprising books and e-books, print and e-journals, an exhaustive range of databases, reference titles, case studies, and other materials.
 The hostel block also accommodates the mess, 24×7 cafeteria, Health care center and gym for the fitness freaks which are under construction.